Legal Process for Wrongful Death Claims in San Diego

 Under California law, only certain individuals are eligible to file a wrongful death claim.
 These include:

-(See California Code of Civil Procedure section 377.60.)
+(California Code of Civil Procedure § 377.60.)

-Step 2: Understanding the Statute of Limitations
+Step 2: Know the Statute of Limitations

 Missing this deadline can bar you from seeking compensation, so it’s critical to act quickly.

-Step 3: Filing the Wrongful Death Claim
+Step 3: File the Wrongful Death Lawsuit

 The legal process begins by filing a wrongful death lawsuit in the appropriate court.
 This involves: